bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

-This project is significantly harder than the previous ones and has a few  pieces that you'll have to put together (such as segment intersection) while handling degenerate cases.
+This project is significantly harder than the previous ones and has a few  pieces that you'll have to put together (such as segment intersection) and work to handle degenerate cases.
 It is crucial that you develop your code one piece at a time, and test before you move on to the next.
 From the beginning, design your code knowing that you will spend 95% of the time debugging it.
 Code intentionally to make the